- Regular Accounts

 - Usernames are of the form "csguest######", where ###### is an RT ticket number.
 (Those with active OIT NetIDs will have usernames matching their NetID.)

 - Accounts may have unix group memberships as appropriate.

 - Accounts do not have access to the ionic cluster.

 - Users cannot request CS resources such as project space, mailing lists, host registration, etc.

 - Users do not have associated CS email accounts.

-- Users should not run computationally intensive jobs.
+- Users should not run computationally intensive jobs on departmental systems.

 - Users should not use excessive network bandwidth.

 - Users may not use their account to gain access to University resources that they are otherwise not entitled to access.